chrisalexeev/svampler/README.md

 # Svampler 🥁

 Svampler is an drum machine/sampler written in Svelte and typescript.
+[Try the demo!](https://main.d2exlf4lj9rd9.amplifyapp.com/)

 ## Goal

 I am building this to learn the Web Audio API, Svelte, Rust, and WASM.
-At the moment there is no Rust or WASM.
+At the moment there is no Rust or WASM in the main branch.

-The long-term goal of this app is to be an in-browser production studio that can handle additional DSP via Rust+WASM.
+The long-term goal of this app is to be an in-browser production studio, tailored to my personal workflow, that can handle additional DSP via Rust+WASM.

 ## Setup